samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Both the millionaires in our list above - Pat Flynn and Neil Patel recommend [Bluehost](https://www.bluehost.com/track/yesnobuybuy/).

-Usually a domain name costs around 10$ per year and the hosting can be 10$ per month.
+Usually a new domain name costs around 10$ per year and hosting can start from 10$ per month.

 Bluehost's plans start at [3$](https://www.bluehost.com/track/yesnobuybuy/) per month AND **they give you the domain name for free for the first year** if you get hosting with them.

-**They also give you free money**, almost 175$ to spend on Google and Bing ads. **This is a very good deal**.
+They also give you free credit, almost 175$ to spend on Google and Bing ads. **This is a very good deal**.

 ## **STEP 1: Register website's Name and get Hosting**